roetske/wfi-scanner-with-esp32/Readme.md

 2 buttons <br/>
 1) button scroll in full list -when single scan active go back to list. <br/>
 2) go back to list when single scan is active <br/>

 Scan is done async.
 Normal scan takes too long.
-Data is refreshed in background when scan is finished.
+Data is refreshed in background when scan is finished.<br/>
-This was quite a hurdle.
+This was quite a hurdle.<br/>

 You get listing overview available Wifi and can select single wifi when list is provided.<br/>
 I know project is a bit irrelevant (app available on phone) but still fun to make.
 Also it is a reference<br/>